-A B2B company often faces unique challenges in their quest to gain visibility in their chosen marketplace in comparison to B2C marketing.
+A Business to business marketing team often faces unique challenges in the quest to gain visibility in their chosen marketplace in comparison to B2C marketing.
 For example:

-- Lead times - The sales cycle of a B2B solution is more often than not much longer than that of a B2C sale.
+- Lead times - The sales cycle of a Business to Business solution is more often than not much longer than that of a B2C sale.
 Also, once a sale is made or completed, businesses have a harder time attributing the sale to the original channel that led to a purchase.

 - The number of touchpoints - Due to the longer sales cycle, B2B companies often need to engage with prospective buyers across a number of platforms and have numerous conversations before a purchase is made.

 - Consultative sales - B2B sales tend to be more consultative and based on the knowledge, experience and expertise of the business you’re purchasing from.

 - Higher value sales - B2B transactions are often of higher monetary value and so the purchase is much more of a ‘considered’ one.
 Larger businesses may have purchasing departments that engage in long-term contracts with their vendors who are vetted rigorously before engaging in business.

 - Cultural fit - More so than B2C transactions, you’ll often have a lot more interaction (face-to-face or via phone calls) with a person when it comes to the B2B sales cycle.
 You could have the best product on the market, but may not be a cultural fit for the company you’re selling to.
 ‘People’ have much more of an influence on the final sale in comparison to a B2C transaction which can happen without speaking to a single person.